At Broadband Genie, we’ve always believed you should build success upon success.

-At Broadband Genie we’ve always believed you should build success upon success: we’ve evolved naturally, rather than relying on banks or other external funding, so have never had to rely on loans or angel investors.
+We’ve evolved naturally, rather than relying on banks or other external funding and have never had to use loans or angel investors.

-Don’t worry – we’re not pretending to be a charity or non-profit vigilantes!
-Running the site is expensive and we have a team of expert staff that maintain it: from coders to broadband experts.
-And then there’s marketing costs, hosting, coffee, biscuits…
+Don’t worry, we’re not pretending to be a charity or non-profit vigilantes!
+Running the site is expensive and we have a team of expert staff that maintain it - from coders to broadband experts.
+And then there are marketing costs, hosting, coffee, biscuits…

-Paid search: You’ll perhaps have seen paid adverts for Broadband Genie when you’ve done a web search, or on your favourite social media sites.
-Once again, the commission we make from broadband suppliers from these extra visitors to our site more than covers the cost of the ads – so again, no extra costs are directly passed onto you, the consumer.
+Once again, the commission we make from broadband suppliers from these extra visitors to our site more than covers the cost of the ads.
+Again, no extra costs are directly passed onto you.